Is speaking one or two languages at home better when raising bilinguals?

-One important factor to consider is the challenge that parents face trying to expose their children to both languages.
+One crucial factor to consider is parents’ challenge in exposing their children to both languages.
 Increased exposure to a target language or multiple languages requires dedicated effort to maintain equal language exposure.
 This challenge can influence language acquisition in foreign languages.
 To Language Separation: Care should be taken to avoid language mixing or lack of differentiation.

 Language Strategies to Support Language Development

-Language strategies should vary depending on the approach families take at home to support their child’s bilingual journey.
+Language learning strategies at home should vary depending on the approach families take to support their child’s bilingual journey.
 Below is a list of language strategies to use based on the approach your family is taking to support language development:

 Strategies for the “One Language at Home” Approach to Support Bilingual Children: